catalina17/academic-website/content/talk/vigil19spotlight/index.md

   postcode: V6C 0C3
   country: Canada

-summary: Overview of the VideoNavQA study that was recently published at BMVC 2019.
+summary: Introducing the recently published VideoNavQA benchmark and study (BMVC 2019).
-abstract: "This talk will be a short intro to our recent paper, [VideoNavQA: Bridging the Gap between Visual and Embodied Question Answering](https://arxiv.org/abs/1908.04950).
+abstract: "This talk will be introducing our recent paper, [VideoNavQA: Bridging the Gap between Visual and Embodied Question Answering](https://arxiv.org/abs/1908.04950).
 Here, we investigate the feasibility of EQA -type tasks by building a novel benchmark, which contains pairs of questions and videos generated in the House3D environment.
 While removing the navigation and action selection requirements from EQA , we increase the difficulty of the visual reasoning component via a much larger question space, tackling the sort of complex reasoning questions that make QA tasks challenging.
 By designing and evaluating several VQA -style models on the dataset, we establish a novel way of evaluating EQA feasibility given existing methods, while highlighting the difficulty of the problem even in the most ideal setting."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.